Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

 Therefore, the limit square $\lim(p)$ is equivalent to $\lim(p')$ which is right adjointable. \end{proof}

-\begin{proof}[Proof of Proposition \ref{3pr:etale_adjointability}] For (1), it is clear from the construction and the original (P5) (1) that both $f^*$ and $g^*$ admit left adjoints.
-Therefore, we only need to show that \eqref{3eq:adjoint1} is right adjointable.
-By Lemma \ref{3le:limit_adjointable}, we may assume that $f$ is in $\cE'$.
-Then it reduces to show that the transpose of \eqref{3eq:adjoint1} is left adjointable, which allows us to assume that $p$ is a morphism in $\cC'$, again by Lemma \ref{3le:limit_adjointable}.
-Then it follows from the original (P5) (1).
+\begin{proof}[Proof of Proposition \ref{b4pr:p5}] For (1), it is clear from the construction and the original (P5)(1) that both $f^*$ and $g^*$ admit left adjoints.
+Therefore, we only need to show that \eqref{b4eq:adjoint1} is right adjointable.
+By Lemma \ref{b4le:adjoint_limit}, we may assume that $f$ belongs to $\cE'$.
+Then it reduces to show that the transpose of \eqref{b4eq:adjoint1} is left adjointable, which allows us to assume that $p$ is a morphism of $\cC'$, again by Lemma \ref{b4le:adjoint_limit}.
+Then it follows from the original (P5)(1).

-For (2), by Lemma \ref{3le:limit_adjointable}, we may assume that $p$ is in $\cE'$.
+For (2), by Lemma \ref{b4le:adjoint_limit}, we may assume that $p$ belongs to $\cE'$.
 Then $p^*$ and $q^*$ admit left adjoints.
-Therefore, we only need to prove that the transpose of \eqref{3eq:adjoint2} is left adjointable, which allows us to assume that $f$ is also in $\cE'$, again by Lemma \ref{3le:limit_adjointable}.
-Then it follows from the original (P5) (2). \end{proof}
+Therefore, we only need to prove that the transpose of \eqref{b4eq:adjoint2} is left adjointable, which allows us to assume that $f$ is also in $\cE'$, again by Lemma \ref{b4le:adjoint_limit}.
+Then it follows from the original (P5)(2). \end{proof}